Explained: Who is Zakia Jafri and what are her complaints

 The Jafri case has been adjourned five times since the petition was filed in 2018.

-Jafri's counsel told the top court that a notice needs to be issued in the plea as the plea relates to an alleged "larger conspiracy" of riots and continued violence from February 27 to May 2002.
+Jafri's counsel told the top court that notice needs to be issued in the plea as the plea relates to an alleged "larger conspiracy" of riots and continued violence from February 27 to May 2002.

 Who is Zakia Jafri

-Zakia Jafri is the widow of Congress MP Ehsan Jafri who was brutally murdered in the 2002 Gulberg Society massacre that took place day after Godhra genocide in Gujarat in February 27.
+Zakia Jafri is the widow of Congress MP Ehsan Jafri who was brutally murdered in the 2002 Gulberg Society massacre that took place day after Godhra genocide in Gujarat on February 27.

 The couple was sheltering their neighbours from a violent mob during the attack as a mob of thousands gathered outside the residential colony.